bobrocke/My-Blog-Hugo/content/post/2025-03-14-moving-from-wordpress.md

 Markdown is an inherently portable document format.
 But plain old Markdown doesn't offer more than the very basics in formatting.
 Not even Definition Lists, Fenced Code Blocks, Tables, or Footnotes.
 These features, and others, are implemented in the many Markdown alternatives such as kramdown (Ruby), CommonMark (PHP), markdown-it (JavaScript), and GoldMark (Go).

 And that's the problem.
 The Markdown alternatives don't all agree on syntax and features.
-Floating an image to the right with a caption requires everything from shortcodes, to plug-ins, to clever syntax.
+Floating an image to the right with a caption requires using either shortcodes, plug-ins, or specialized syntax.
 None of that is very portable.

 The good news for flexibility in image display is that all the Markdown alternatives respect plain HTML.
-That let's me copy and paste a block of code (or, better, create a snippet) and just edit the image path to float left or right, and to add a caption.
+That let's me copy and paste a block of code (or, even better, create a snippet) and just edit the image path, to float left or right, and to add a caption.
+Maybe change the width.

 ```HTML
 <figure style="float: right; width: 50%; margin: 1em 0em 1em 1em">